 We complement this prior literature in several ways.
 First, in contrast to the approach based on choice models and counterfactual simulations, we examine a real-life change of mechanism, spanning more than 60 markets in England.
-Second, instead of focusing on school allocations as the main outcome, we study the effect of the IA ban on several policy-relevant outcomes following assignment, such as school value-added, peer composition, and student achievement.
+Second, rather than focusing on school allocations as the main outcome, we study the effect of the IA ban on several policy-relevant outcomes following assignment, such as school value-added, peer composition, and student achievement.
 Examining these outcomes is important as the value of school assignments as estimated from revealed preferences need not be related to productive dimensions of school assignment (e.g., Abdulkadiroğlu et al. (2020)).
 Third, our data covers the universe of students in England for ten years and allows us to document the effect of a transition from IA to DA over time.
-Fourth, while papers based on simulation approaches model parents' behavior based on a number of behavioral assumptions, our reduced form approach measures the overall effect of the IA-to-DA transition, giving outcomes that combine the direct effect of the algorithm change and any changes in applicant strategies.15 Finally, variation in level
+Fourth, while papers based on simulation approaches model parents' behavior based on a number of behavioral assumptions, our reduced form approach